estebanways/sword-vim/README.md

 # sword-vim

-A Vim/Neovim Text Editor and IDE
+A lightweight Vim/Neovim text editor and IDE designed for simplicity and efficiency.

 ## Screenshots